Cision brings on former Nasdaq VP Michael Piispanen as COO

 Prior to joining Cision, Galvin was VP of general business at InsideSales.com, a sales acceleration platform.
 He also held several roles at Oracle during a nine-year stint at the company that ended in 2013, most recently as VP of North America.
 Galvin worked at Marketo.

 This role has reunited Galvin with CEO Kevin Akeroyd, both of whom held leadership positions at Oracle Marketing Cloud.
-Galvin served as group VP of Oracle Enterprise Marketing Cloud, while Akeroyd was GM of the entire division.
+Galvin served as group VP of Oracle Enterprise Marketing Cloud, and reported to Akeroyd, who was GM of the entire division.

-Note: Editor's note: This story was updated on April 19, 2017 with comment from Galvin